nautobot/nautobot-plugin-ssot-arista-cloudvision/README.md

 |------------------------|--------|---------------------------------------------------------------|
 | cvaas_token            | string | Token to be used when connecting to CloudVision as a Service. |

-When syncing from CloudVision, this plugin will create new devices that do not exist in Nautobot.
+When syncing from CloudVision, this plugin will create new Arista devices that do not exist in Nautobot.
 In order for this to work properly, you must provide the following default values in the nautobot config file.

 | Configuration Variable                       | Type   | Usage                                                      | Default              |
 |----------------------------------------------|--------|------------------------------------------------------------|----------------------|